-Mr. Poon Chiu Kwok (潘昭國) aged 57, an independent non-executive Director, a member of each of the Strategy and Investment Committee, the Audit Committee, the Nomination Committee and the Remuneration Committee of the fourth session of the Board.
+Mr. Poon Chiu Kwok (潘昭國) aged 58, an independent non-executive Director, a member of the Audit Committee, the Nomination Committee and the Remuneration Committee of the fifth session of the Board.
 Mr. Poon joined the Group since September 2011.
 Mr. Poon obtained a master's degree in international accounting, a post-graduate diploma in laws, a bachelor's degree in laws and a bachelor's degree in business studies.
 He is a Fellow member of CPA Australia Ltd., The Chartered Governance Institute (formerly known as Institute of Chartered Secretaries and Administrators), and The Hong Kong Institute of Chartered Secretaries and a member of its Mainland China Focus Group, Audit Committee and Technical Consultation Panel.
 He is also a Fellow member of Hong Kong Securities and Investment Institute.
-Mr. Poon now serves as an executive director, vice president and company secretary of Huabao International Holdings Limited (a listed company in Hong Kong Stock Exchange) (Stock Code: 00336), an independent nonexecutive director of the following Hong Kong listed companies: Yuanda China Holdings Limited (Stock Code: 02789), Sunac China Holdings Limited (Stock Code: 01918), Tonly Electronics Holdings Limited (Stock Code: 01249), Sany Heavy Equipment International Holdings Company Limited (Stock Code: 00631), TUS International Limited (Stock Code: 00872), AUX International Holdings Limited (Stock Code: 02080), and Greentown Service Group Co.
-Ltd. (Stock Code: 02869), Jinchuan Group International Resources Co., Ltd. (Stock Code:02362), Honghua Group Limited (Stock Code: 00196) and Yanzhou Coal Mining Company Limited (Stock Code: 01171).
-From January 2018 to June 2018, Mr. Poon served as a nonexecutive director of Chong Kong Holdings Limited in June 2018 (Stock Code: 01609).
+Mr. Poon now serves as an executive director, vice president and company secretary of Huabao International Holdings Limited (a listed company in Hong Kong Stock Exchange) (Stock Code: 00336), an independent non-executive director of the following Hong Kong listed companies: Yuanda China Holdings Limited (Stock Code: 02789), Sunac China Holdings Limited (Stock Code: 01918), Sany Heavy Equipment International Holdings Company Limited (Stock Code: 02869), Jinchuan Group International Resources Co., Ltd. (Stock Code: 02362), Honghua Group Limited (Stock Code: 02196) and Yanzhou Coal Mining Company Limited (Stock Code: 01171).
+From January 2018 to June 2018, Mr. Poon served as a non-executive director of Chong Kong Holdings Limited (Stock Code: 01609).